AudricOktavio/Food_Audric/README.md

 Most of the explanations were made on notebooks.
 It has more models and some other things that is not adapted yet to the API

-To access the API, clone this repo cd to Food_Audric, then on cmd type uvicorn food_app.main:app --reload to start the server
+To access the API, clone this repo cd to Food_Audric, then add a converted (to sqlite db) data.csv you have given, name it as food_app.db
+After that on cmd type
+uvicorn food_app.main:app --reload
+to start the server